EMERGENCY CONTACTS: CLICK HERE

 Broadband internet communications are conducted by Scripps-operated research vessels at sea via several independent satellite and cellular systems.
 On the high seas, the primary system is the Scripps HiSeasNet, which provides nearly continuous internet connectivity worldwide.
 Costs for satellite broadband internet communications are included in the vessel day rate, and no additional charges are incurred for web or email communications on board.

-Using other email accounts: Shipboard scientists may elect to send and receive email using their land-based account while at sea.
+Email accounts: Shipboard scientists may send and receive email using their land-based account while at sea.
 This can be easily configured when you arrive on the ship.
 For additional information, send an email message to the Computing Resources Group.

 Caveat emptor: Satellite communications systems are subject to failure at sea.
 Communications cannot occur for instance when the antenna's view of the satellite is blocked by the ship's superstructure, which happens on some ship headings.